Venetoclax With Ibrutinib or Acalabrutinib in Pts. With High-risk CLL

-I. Determine complete remission (CR)/complete remission with incomplete hematologic recovery (CRi) rate after 6, 12, 18 and 24 cycles of combination therapy and to estimate the time to best response with this combination.
+- Determine CR/CRi rate after 6, 12 18 and 24 cycles of combination therapy, in patients who were not in CR/Cri at study initiation and estimate the time to best response with this combination.

-Participants receive venetoclax orally (PO) once daily (QD) and ibrutinib PO QD.
-Courses repeat every 4 weeks for up to 24 courses in the absence of disease progression or unaccepted toxicity.
+Patients receive venetoclax orally (PO) once daily (QD) and ibrutinib PO QD and acalabrutinib PO BID.
+Treatment repeat every 4 weeks for up to 24 cycles in the absence of disease progression or unaccepted toxicity.

-After completion of study treatment, participants are followed up every 6-12 months.
+After completion of study treatment, patients are followed up every 6-12 months.